Skip to main content

 The Sport, Exercise, Nutrition and Public Health Research Group (SENPHRG) brings together a diverse array of researchers from across the Faculty of Science, Engineering and Computing.

-Our research aims to investigate the impact of sport, nutrition and exercise on health, well being, disease and human performance as well as the influence of human behaviour and public health initiatives on long term health through inter-disciplinary research.
+Our research investigates the impact of sport, nutrition and exercise on health, wellbeing, disease and human performance as well as the influence of human behaviour and public health initiatives on long term health through inter-disciplinary research.